Could constipation be causing cystitis?

 When it comes to both constipation and cystitis, getting into bad habits where going to the loo is concerned, can have long-lasting, detrimental effects.
 The best advice from me is when you feel the urge to go to the loo – just go!
 Don't put it off as this could affect how your bladder or bowel continues to operate in the future.

 4. A herbal helping hand if need be

 Depending on your primary symptoms, some herbal remedies could help to normalise your toilet habits initially.
-If constipation is underlying, Linoforce can certainly make a welcome addition.
+If constipation is occasional, Linoforce Granules 12 years plus can certainly make a welcome addition.
 Although I don't often recommend using it in the long-term, alongside some of the aforementioned diet and lifestyle tips, it can help to get you off to a more regular start.